-4. BACHELOR OF APPLIED SCIENCE IN BIOTECHNOLOGY (BSBTCI) Purpose of Qualification
+4. BACHELOR OF APPLIED SCIENCE IN BIOTECHNOLOGY (BSBTCI)

 The degree prepares applicants with focused knowledge, practical skills, attitudes and values necessary for the technological application of biological systems, living organisms, or derivatives thereof, to make or modify products or processes for specific use in the biotechnology workplace whilst contributing to environmental sustainability.
-Graduates may seek employment in industrial and research laboratories such as Dr.ug and pharmaceutical research, public funded laboratories, chemicals, environmental control, water and waste management, energy, food processing and bioprocessing industries.
+Graduates may seek employment in industrial and research laboratories such as Drug and pharmaceutical research, public funded laboratories, chemicals, environmental control, water and waste management, energy, food processing and bioprocessing industries.